 Checking bit value

 When we need to select a certain bit from a word we can still use bit-masks.

 A more elegant use of Bit Masks

 Consider that code:

 It is clearly hard to understand what kind of configuration we made even for ourself.
 It is more functional something like:

-That means we set CPOL and CPHA to 1 and BIT to 1001 (or 9).
+That means we are setting CPOL and CPHA to 1 and CR to 101 (or 5).
 This because: